Designing your study

-Design your study and select your research methods.
-The selection of a different research method will result in different outcome.
+You need to think carefully about the design of your study and selecting your research methods.
+Selection of a different research methods will result in different outcome.
+For example:

 - use a quantitative method if you’re interested in whether something works